Knappenx/Flask-Yandex-Search-Map/README.md

 ```
 venv/Scripts/activate
 ```
-Once our virtuel environment is active we will install Flask:
+Once our virtual environment is active we will install Flask:
 ```
 pip install flask
 ```